stagedml/stagedml/README.md

      StagedML wants it to be >=`2.1`, maybe this requirement is already satisfied by default.
    * (b) Install TensorFlow from some Ubuntu repositories.
-Typically one have to execute shell commands like `sudo -H pip3 install tensorflow-gpu` or `sudo apt-get install tensorflow-gpu`.
+Typically one have to execute shell commands like `sudo -E pip3 install tensorflow-gpu` or `sudo apt-get install tensorflow-gpu`.
    * (c) Build our favorite version of TensorFlow from sources.
 We link it under `./3rdparty/tensorflow` Git submodule.
 First, make sure that submodules are initialized by `git submodule update --init --recursive`.
-After that, run helper functions defined in `env.sh` (should be sourced at shell login):
+After that, run helper functions defined in `devenv.sh` (should be sourced at shell login):

      ```sh
      (docker) $ buildtf